 Process mapping is a powerful tool that helps businesses visualize and improve their workflows.
 By creating a clear map of each step in a process, teams can see how work flows, identify bottlenecks, and pinpoint opportunities to make things run smoother.
 But there isn’t just one way to map a process—different process mapping techniques are available, each suited to various types of tasks and levels of detail.

 Business process mapping is a way to visualize and understand how a business works step-by-step, making it easier to spot inefficiencies and improve workflows.
-By creating a clear picture of each task, role, and decision point, it helps teams see where they can save time, cut costs, and reduce errors.
-This guide will introduce you to the essentials of business process mapping, from understanding different map types to learning best practices and tackling common challenges.
-With this knowledge, you’ll be able to streamline your processes and keep everyone on the same page for a smoother, more productive operation.
+By creating a clear picture of each task, role, and decision point, it helps teams see where they can save time, cut costs, reduce errors, and keep supporting process knowledge connected to the map.
+This guide introduces the essentials of business process mapping, from understanding map types to learning best practices and tackling common challenges.